Employment Opportunity: Curator - JOB CLOSED

 Develops and organizes new collections to expand and improve educational facilities; collaborates with the VMH Program Manager to develop and organize the VMH archival research facility.

-Subscribes to developed by the American Association of Museums, which establishes standards and best practices for professional and curatorial conduct in the performance of duties for the Society.
+Subscribes to A Code of Ethics for Curators developed by the American Association of Museums, which establishes standards and best practices for professional and curatorial conduct in the performance of duties for the Society.

-Provides for the care, security, maintenance and safety of all exhibit environments, including, but not limited to, opening and closing exhibits; plans exhibits for their creation and opening within specified timelines and budget requirements; arranges for repairs and refurbishments; and monitors and addresses cleaning and lighting needs.
+Provides for the care, security, maintenance and safety of all exhibit environments, including, but not limited to, opening and closing exhibits; plans exhibits within specified timelines and budget requirements; arranges for repairs and refurbishments; and monitors and addresses cleaning and lighting needs.

-The Curator recruits, schedules, and supervises interns and volunteers.
+The Curator recruits, orients/trains, schedules, and supervises interns and volunteers.